Milzkalne

-Milzkalne is a village in Latvian Smārde parish administrative unit of the Engure municipality.
+Milzkalne is a village in the Smārde Parish of Tukums Municipality in the Courland region of Latvia.
 The village was added to the Smārde district in 1965 as a Soviet collective farm during the Soviet Latvia (Padomju Latvija) period.
 The Šlokenbeka Castle, a medieval fortified manor built in the 15th century, is located in Milzkalne.
+Inside the Šlokenbeka Castles rooms there is a small Restaurant, hotel and The Latvian Road Museum.

+Milzkalne railway halt is situated about 1 km south of the village, and is located on the railway line between Riga and Tukums.